keboola/connection-docs/components/writers/database/oracle/index.md

 {: .image-popup}
 ![Screenshot - Credentials](/components/writers/database/oracle/oracle-2.png)

-We highly recommend that you create dedicated credentials for the writer in your database.
+We highly recommend that you create dedicated credentials for the connector in your database.
 You can use the following SQL code to get started:

 {% highlight sql %}
 CREATE USER writer_sample IDENTIFIED BY Writer_sample1;